BeneathTheInk/lazybones/README.md

 ## Basic Usage

 Lazybones is a modified Backbone collection with a custom sync function that allows for fetching and writing to a Pouch database.
-You begin using Lazybones, you only need the name of the database your are using:
+To begin using Lazybones, you only need the name of the database you are using:

 ```javascript
 var db = new Lazybones("mydb");